-While it may seem obvious in order to stop an addiction one has to stop using the addictive substance.
+It may seem obvious, but to stop an addiction, one has to stop using the addictive substance.
 Quitting a narcotics addiction, in particular, can be very uncomfortable, and the discomfort during the initial detoxification process often leads people to abandon their efforts.
 A medically supervised detox may alleviate some of the suffering associated with narcotics detox.
-There are several medications on the market that can be used to minimize your symptoms of withdrawal as you go through this process.
+There are several medications on the market to minimize symptoms of withdrawal.

 For the longest time methadone has been the primary prescription medication of choice when switching from a narcotics or illicit substance addiction.
-Methadone came with a burden of having to go to a specific location each day over the course of many years.
+Methadone came with the burden of having to go to a specific location each day over many years.
 In this respect, the individual’s entire life began to revolve around addiction treatment.
 For many years now a medication called buprenorphine has been on the market as a way to maintain sobriety and facilitate detox and withdrawal from narcotics.
 Buprenorphine comes in a variety of formulations including in combination with naloxone.
-When buprenorphine is combined with naloxone it is sold under the brand name Suboxone.
+Buprenorphine combined with naloxone is sold under the brand name Suboxone.

 When you have identified a treatment provider and therapist he will discuss the timing of beginning Suboxone treatment.
-In order to reduce the effects of withdrawal, Suboxone must be used with support.
+To reduce the effects of withdrawal, Suboxone must be used with support.
 It is best to wait 18-24 hours after using a short-acting narcotic before beginning Suboxone.
-If you’re on a long-acting narcotic its best to wait 48-72 hours before beginning Suboxone.
+If you’re on a long-acting narcotic it’s best to wait 48-72 hours before beginning Suboxone.

 When the time comes to begin using Suboxone film you should be in a state of mild to moderate withdrawal.
 You should begin by having a full glass of water to make sure your mouth is sufficiently moistened.
-Then placed the film under your tongue or in the between your cheeks and teeth and let it slowly dissolve.
+Then placed the film under your tongue or in between your cheeks and teeth and let it slowly dissolve.
 This film should not be chewed, torn, swallowed, injected, or taken in any other way other than slowly dissolving in the mouth.
-You should not eat or drink anything until the film is completely dissolved.
+Do not eat or drink until the film completely dissolves.
 Typically you will take a film every 2 hours until you are stable.

 While using Suboxone maintenance and detox it is important to begin to engage yourself in other life activities so that you can set yourself up for success.
-If you are well motivated to do the right thing there is a very good chance you can successfully overcome your narcotic addiction with the proper help and support.
+With the proper help and support and motivation.
+You have a great chance to successfully overcome narcotic addiction.
 During your use of Suboxone, it is important to avoid all other medications unless specifically advised by your healthcare provider who is managing your narcotics withdrawal.
 Once you have reached a steady state of Suboxone medication usually after 90 days to 6 months you may consider a very slow taper (2mg/ month).
-It is not uncommon for some people to just remain in the steady state and not taper.
+It is not uncommon for some people to just remain in a steady state and not taper.

-Suboxone therapy can be done in a doctor’s office, the medication-assisted treatment center, or in the privacy of your own home should you require discretion.
+Suboxone therapy is available in numerous locations.
+At a doctor’s office, a medication-assisted treatment center, or in the privacy of your own home.
 Many people have successfully kicked their narcotics addiction with the use of Suboxone and supportive therapy.